tugcekonuklar/msc-computer-science-notes/computer-and-mobile-networks/Week-2.md

       passes back to Alice’s host.
     * Alice’s browser can now initiate a TCP connection to the host 212.212.71.4 and send an HTTP request over the connection.

+# Quiz Questions

+* What is meant by a handshaking protocol?
+    * A protocol uses handshaking if the two communicating entities first exchange control packets before sending data to each other.
+SMTP uses handshaking at the application layer whereas HTTP does not.

+* Why do HTTP, SMTP, and POP3 run on top of TCP rather than on UDP?
+    * The applications associated with those protocols require that all application data be received in the correct order and without gaps.
+TCP provides this service whereas UDP does not.

+* Consider an e-commerce site that wants to keep a purchase record for each of its customers.
+Describe how this can be done with cookies.
+    * When the user first visits the site, the server creates a unique identification number, creates an entry in its back-end database, and returns this identification number as a cookie number.
+This cookie number is stored on the user’s host and is managed by the browser.
+During each subsequent visit (and purchase), the browser sends the cookie number back to the site.
+Thus the site knows when this user (more precisely, this browser) is visiting the site.

+* Describe how Web caching can reduce the delay in receiving a requested object.
+Will Web caching reduce the delay for all objects requested by a user or for only some of the objects?
+    * Web caching can bring the desired content “closer” to the user, possibly to the same LAN to which the user’s host is connected.
+Web caching can reduce the delay for all objects, even objects that are not cached, since caching reduces the traffic on links.

+* List several popular messaging apps.
+Do they use the same protocols as SMS?
+    * A list of several popular messaging apps: WhatsApp, Facebook Messenger, WeChat, and Snapchat.
+These apps use different protocols than SMS.

+* Suppose Alice, with a Web-based e-mail account (such as Hotmail or Gmail), sends a message to Bob, who accesses his mail from his mail server using POP3.
+Discuss how the message gets from Alice’s host to Bob’s host.
+Be sure to list the series of application-layer protocols that are used to move the message between the two hosts.
+    * The message is first sent from Alice’s host to her mail server over HTTP.
+Alice’s mail server then sends the message to Bob’s mail server over SMTP.
+Bob then transfers the message from his mail server to his host over POP3.

+* From a user’s perspective, what is the difference between the download-and-delete mode and the download-and-keep mode in POP3?
+    * With download and delete, after a user retrieves its messages from a POP server, the messages are deleted.
+This poses a problem for the nomadic user, who may want to access the messages from many different machines (office PC, home PC, etc.).
+In the download and keep configuration, messages are not deleted after the user retrieves the messages.
+This can also be inconvenient, as each time the user retrieves the stored messages from a new machine, all of the non-deleted messages will be transferred to the new machine (including very old messages).

+* Is it possible for an organization’s Web server and mail server to have exactly the same alias for a hostname (for example, foo.com)?
+What would be the type for the RR that contains the hostname of the mail server?
+    * Yes, an organization’s mail server and Web server can have the same alias for a hostname.
+The MX record is used to map the mail server’s hostname to its IP address.

+* Look over your received e-mails, and examine the header of a message sent from a user with a .ac.uk e-mail address.
+Is it possible to determine from the header the IP address of the host from which the message was sent?
+Do the same for a message sent from a Gmail account.
+    * You should be able to see the sender's IP address for a user with a .edu email address.
+But you will not be able to see the sender's IP address if the user uses a gmail account.

 # TODO: